-- 1. Press (1) on the projector or on the remote control and a confirmation message will appear prompting you.
+- 1. Press (1) on the projector and a confirmation message will appear prompting you.
 If you don't respond in a few seconds, the message will disappear. - 2.
-Press \circlearrowleft or \bigcirc a second time.
-The power indicator flashes orange, the projection lamp shuts down, and the fans will continue to run for approximately 90 seconds to cool down the projector. - 3.
-Once the cooling process finishes, the power indicator becomes a steady orange and fans stop.
-Disconnect the power cord from the power outlet.
+Press \circlearrowleft a second time.
+If you use the remote control, press OFF to turn off the projector.
+The power indicator flashes orange, the projection lamp shuts down, and the fans will continue to run for approximately 90 seconds to cool down the projector.

-- To protect the lamp, the projector will not respond to any commands during the cooling process. - To shorten the cooling time, you can also activate the Quick cooling function.
-See Quick Cooling on page 33. - · Avoid turning on the projector immediately after turning it off as excessive heat may shorten lamp life. - Lamp life results will vary depending on environmental conditions and usage.
+- 3. Once the cooling process finishes, the power indicator becomes a steady orange and fans stop.
+Disconnect the power cord from the power outlet. - To protect the lamp, the projector will not respond to any commands during the cooling process.

+- Avoid turning on the projector immediately after turning it off as excessive heat may shorten lamp life. - Lamp life results will vary depending on environmental conditions and usage.